 Dial 0 to contact switchboard.

-Contact numbers for all staff can be found on the intranet - please log in using your normal UoB username and password.
+Contact numbers for staff can be found on the intranet - please log in using your normal UoB username and password.

 To change your voicemail message dial 47775 from your own extension and follow the instructions (you will also need the access password for your phone).